Myths about Sailing

 Myth: Learning to sail as an adult is hard

-Nope.
-It might even be easier to learn as an adult because you bring a lifetime of experiences to the learning process.
+- It might even be easier to learn as an adult because you bring a lifetime of experiences to the learning process.
 Basic sailing is easy to understand and is immediately enjoyable.
-Learning anything new will have its challenges, but you will learn.
+Learning anything new will have its challenges, but you can learn how to sail.

-Myth: I need to know how to sail and have lots of experience before I race a sailboat
+Myth: I need to know how to sail and have lots of experience before racing sailboats

 Myth: Sailing is gender specific